aurasphere/ftpd.lol/README.md

     sudo lci ftpd.lol

+A shell script is provided to generate the file whitelist (read the limitations section for more info).

 ## Features
 In order to be considered a valid minimum implementation, this program supports the following features: